othmandaha/100-days_of_python/Day14-Lower_higher_game/README.md

 2. Type 'A' if you think the first account has more followers or 'B' if you think the second one does.
 3. Keep guessing correctly to increase your score!

-## Account Information 📷
-- Each account has a name, description, and country.
-- Use the hints provided to make an informed guess.

 ## Scoring System 🏆
 - Correct Guess: +1 point
 - Incorrect Guess: Game Over